Country that took 11 days to mourn symbol of colonialism takes day to honour victims of colonialism - The Beaverton

 “Plus, you can wear an orange t-shirt made in a factory under unsafe conditions in India – a former British colony – so it all evens out.”

-At press time, Canadians nationwide report looking forward to opening up their Thanksgiving dinners with exceptionally clumsy land acknowledgments.
+At press time, Canadians nationwide report looking forward to opening up their dinners with exceptionally clumsy land acknowledgments.